 7 Naturally Socially Distanced Viking Coastal Trail Doorstep Adventures

 Creating doorstep adventures is helping local resident Bryony Bishop beat the winter (and Covid) blues.
-Here are 7 naturally socially distanced ways the Viking Coastal Trail can become the balm for your soul during lockdown, and beyond. *Please ensure you adhere to current government guidelines relating to COVID-19*
+Here are 7 naturally socially distanced ways the Viking Coastal Trail can become the balm for your soul during lockdown, and beyond.

 As a Thanetian, I’m attuned to the seasonal charms that befall Margate, Broadstairs and Ramsgate at this time of year.
 But I’ve never added ‘coping with a global pandemic’ to the get ready for winter list before.
 Lockdown 2.0 felt like frostbite.
 Sun, sea swims and the great outdoors got me through spring and summer.
 But what now, with cool, coastal climes, less daylight hours, a drop in energy and motivation as Seasonal Affective Disorder (SAD) hits, further restrictions, and the simple radius of my locale for visiting?